Introduction

 x and y coordinates of the adatom over time.

-• Diffusion coefficient estimation: Learning relationships between temperature and mobility
+• Diffusion coefficient estimation: Learning temperature-mobility relationships

 z coordinate of the adatom over time.

-4. Environmental descriptors: Local atomic arrangements as input features
+4. Environmental descriptors: Local atomic arrangement features

 Code and Data